salmarefaie/Docker-labs/README.md

 >           IN Terminal Multi Stage:
 >                sudo docker build -t my-app2:1.0 .
 >                sudo docker run -it --name multi -p 8001:80  my-app2:1.0

+### Problem 3
+What is the rest of Docker Networks ?
+“Name and Definition”

+>           1.The Bridge Driver:
+>              This is the default.
+Whenever you start Docker, a bridge network gets created and all newly started containers will connect automatically  >              to the default bridge network.
+>           2.The Host Driver:
+>              As the name suggests, host drivers use the networking provided by the host machine.
+And it removes network isolation between the container >              and the host machine where Docker is running.
+You can use the host network if you don’t want to rely on Docker’s networking but instead
+>              rely on the host machine networking.
+>           3.The None Driver:
+>              The none network driver does not attach containers to any network.
+Containers do not access the external network or communicate with other >              containers.
+You can use it when you want to disable the networking on a container.
+>           4.The Overlay Driver:
+>              The Overlay driver is for multi-host network communication, as with Docker Swarm or Kubernetes.
+It allows containers across the host to
+>              communicate with each other without worrying about the setup.
+Think of an overlay network as a distributed virtualized network that’s
+>              built on top of an existing computer network.

+### Problem 4
+Create your bridge network, two containers from ubuntu image with different names and try to ping each other using NAME.

+>          1. sudo docker run -it -d --name contUbuntu1 ubuntu
+>          2. sudo docker run -it -d --name contUbuntu2 ubuntu
+>          3. sudo docker exec -it contUbuntu1 bash
+>          4. apt-get update
+>          5. apt-get install inetutils-ping
+>          6. sudo docker network create net
+>          7. sudo docker network connect net contUbuntu1
+>          8. sudo docker network connect net contUbuntu2
+>          9. sudo docker network inspect net
+>          10. sudo docker exec -it contUbuntu1 bash
+>          11. ping contUbuntu2